spring-petclinic/spring-petclinic-graphql/petclinic-graphiql/README.md

 pnpm dev
 ```

 This runs a development server that will connect itself against the running Spring PetClinic Backend.
-It assumes, your backend runs on `http://localhost:9977` (see `urls.ts`).
+It assumes your backend runs on `http://localhost:9977` (see `urls.ts` and `vite.config.ts` for proxy settings).

-If you make changes to the code in this module and save your changes, they're immedately picked up from the dev server
-and should be visible without the need of reloading the GraphiQL page.
+If you make changes to the code in this module and save your changes, they're immediately picked up from the dev server and should be visible without the need of reloading the GraphiQL page.

 ## Integration in the Backend